helenamjackson/helenamjackson.github.io/README.md

 ### About Me

 I grew up in Auckland, New Zealand and studied Commerce and Science at the University of Auckland.

-I'm now based in Seattle working as a Program Manager at Microsoft.
+I'm now based in Seattle/New York City working on Azure Data Security and Governance Engineering at Microsoft.
+My [career](https://www.linkedin.com/in/helenamjackson/) has focused primarily on enterprise customer outcomes across Product Management, Technical Service Delivery, and Volume Licensing.

-In my spare time, I read, travel, and write about things I'm interested in.
+In my spare time, I read, travel, get outdoors, and write about things I'm interested in.